 In fact, there will be many a time on your epic adventure when you need your bag to behave itself, and having those top and side handles will become a blessing in disguise.

 Step 4.
-Consider Very Wisely Whether You'll Need a Detachable Day Bag
+Think Whether You'll Need a Detachable Day Bag

 Travelling can take its toll on your energy levels and your back, and although it can be tempting to just take the one big bag, you should take a smaller detachable bag to roll with on smaller journeys.